-Ozone recovery also alters the PW1 (Fig. 7a), dampening its amplitude and slightly altering its phase, but its impact is smaller than that of the GHGs.
+Ozone recovery also alters the PW1 (Fig. 7a), dampening its amplitude and slightly altering its phase, but its impact is 325 smaller than that of the GHGs.
 Unlike the GHG effect, the ozone effect is radiative in nature.
 The increase in ozone results in more SW radiation being absorbed, warming the lower stratosphere in spring, as shown by the change in the SW heating rate (Fig. 8a).
-The change in the PW1 depicted in Fig. 7a is a consequence of the fact that the polar vortex, the ozone hole and 430 consequently its recovery are not centered on the South Pole, being displace towards the Atlantic Ocean (Figs. 5 and 6).
+The change in the PW1 depicted in Fig. 7a is a consequence of the fact that the polar vortex, the ozone hole and consequently its recovery are not centered on the South Pole, being displace towards the Atlantic Ocean (Figs. 5 and 6).

-We note that the magnitude of the total GHG-induced October warming reaches 7 K, only 1 K lower than the maximum warming associated with ozone recovery of 8 K, while the maximum GHG-induced cooling reaches -6 K (Fig. 5b, e).
-This indicates that the increase in GHGs results in important bring an important contribution to the total spring temperature changes at this height in the lower stratosphere during spring, substantially contributing to the total temperature change in Fig. 6b.
+We note that the magnitude of the total GHG-induced October warming reaches 7 K, only 1 K lower than the maximum 330 warming associated with ozone recovery of 8 K, while the maximum GHG-induced cooling reaches -6 K (Fig. 5b, e).
+This indicates that the increase in GHGs results in important temperature changes in the lower stratosphere during spring, substantially contributing to the total temperature change in Fig. 6b.
+However, although the temperature changes resulting from ozone recovery and increasing GHGs have similar magnitudes, the mechanisms behind these changes are different.
+As shown above, while the temperature changes caused by ozone recovery (Fig. 5b) result primarily from radiative processes, the changes 335 occurring in the springtime lower stratosphere due to GHGs (Fig. 5e) are a result of dynamical processes.
+The GHG-induced

-- However, although the temperature changes resulting from ozone recovery and increasing GHGs have similar magnitudes, the 435 mechanisms behind these changes are different.
-As shown above, while the temperature changes caused by ozone recovery (Fig. 5b) result primarily from radiative processes, the changes occurring in the springtime lower stratosphere due to GHGs (Fig. 5e) are a result of dynamical processes.
-This contribution is The GHG-induced springtime lower stratospheric temperature changes are largely underestimated if zonally-averaged fields are investigated (Fig. 3b), as the PW1 anomalies cancel out to a 440 large degree.cooling pole offsets a large part of the warming pole.
+335 occurring in the springtime lower stratosphere due to GHGs (Fig. 5e) are a result of dynamical processes.
+The GHG-induced springtime lower stratospheric temperature changes are largely underestimated if zonally-averaged fields are investigated (Fig. 3b), as the PW1 anomalies cancel out to a large degree.

 The total October lower stratospheric temperature change (Fig. 6b) illustrates the combination of the ozone and GHG effects well.
-The ozone-induced warming persists over Antarctica, but it is extended towards the Pacific by the superposition of the GHG-induced warming.
+The ozone-induced warming persists over Antarctica, but it is extended towards the Pacific by the superposition of the

+340 GHG-induced warming.
 The cooling due to GHGs dominates over the Southern Ocean towards South Africa and at lower latitudes.
-Consistent with these changes, the PW1 in INTERACT O_3 exhibits a phase shift akin to the GHG effect, but of smaller amplitude (Fig. 7c).
+Consistent with these changes, the PW1 in INTERACT\O3 exhibits a phase shift akin to the GHG effect, but of smaller amplitude (Fig. 7c).